nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Help Command

 1. Test case: `help` <br>
-   Expected: Opens a pop-up window that shows the command summary and
+   Expected: Opens a pop-up window that shows the command summary and provides a link to the user guide.

 ### Exit Command